rossmacarthur/upon/SYNTAX.md

 Hello {{ user.name }} {{ user?.surname }}!
 ```

-This is useful when checking if the first segment of a path might not be
+This is useful when checking if the first member of a path might not be
 defined.

 ```text